ErgoDox/tmk_ErgoDox/CONTRIBUTING.md

 git push -u origin my_new_hotfix
 ```

-Use github to PR aginst master.
+Use github to PR against master.